YoSmudge/tilepaper/README.md

 ### Usage

-First install (probably in a virtualenv), with `python setup.py install`
+First install (probably in a virtualenv), with `pip install titlepaper`

 Then run the tilepaper command

     tilepaper --source=./example-images/ --destination=./test-output --config=./example-config.yml --verbose

-Developed against Python 3.4, YMMV with other versions.
+Compatible with Python 2.7+ and Python 3.
 Requires PIL, PyYAML and LibMagic

 ### Tests

-Run it, see if it works - I might do real tests some time
+You can test the whole render process with

+    nosetests -v tests/testTiler.py:testTiler.test_fullProcess

+Or run the individual unit tests with

+    nosetests -v --exclude=test_fullProcess --with-coverage --cover-package=tilepaper

 ### Known issues